-recv\pending\limit Receive pending limit (see the MGOriginatedPendingLimit and the MGCOriginatedPendingLimit of the megaco root package).
+- recv\pending\limit Receive pending limit (see the MGOriginatedPendingLimit and the MGCOriginatedPendingLimit of the megaco root package).
 This parameter specifies how many pending messages that can be received (for a sent transaction request).
 When the limit is exceeded, the transaction is considered lost, and an error returned to the user (through the call-back function handle\trans\reply).
 A positive integer or infinity.
-Defaults to infinity.
+Defaults to infinity. - reply\timer Wait for an ack.
+When a request is received, some info related to the reply is store internally (e.g. the binary of the reply).
+This info will live until either an ack is received or this timer expires.
+For instance, if the same request is received again (e.g. a request with the same transaction id), the (stored) reply will be (re-) sent automatically by megaco.

-- reply\timer Wait for an ack.
-A Timer (see explanation below, defaults to 30000. - send\mod Send callback module which exports send\message/2.
+A Timer (see explanation below, defaults to 30000).

+send\mod Send callback module which exports send\message/2.
 The function SendMod:send\message(SendHandle, Binary) is invoked when the bytes needs to be transmitted to the remote user.
 An atom, defaults to megaco\tcp.

 encoding\mod Encoding callback module which exports encode\message/2 and decode\message/2.
 The function EncodingMod:encode\message(EncodingConfig, MegacoMessage) is invoked whenever a 'MegacoMessage' record needs to be translated into an Erlang binary.
-The function EncodingMod:decode\message(EncodingConfig, Binary) is invoked whenever an Erlang binary needs to be translated into a 'MegacoMessage' record.
+The function EncodingMod:decode\message(EncodingConfig, Binary) is invoked whenever an encoding\config Encoding module config.
+A list, defaults to [].

+Erlang binary needs to be translated into a 'MegacoMessage' record.
 An atom, defaults to megaco\pretty\text\encoder.